ladybug-tools/spider-gbxml-fixer/README.md

 _JavaScript utilities to help you identify and fix common errors in gbXML files_

-### Bookmark this link:<br>https://www.ladybug.tools/spider-gbxml-fixer/
+### Bookmark this link for stable:<br>https://www.ladybug.tools/spider-gbxml-fixer/

-* Always links to the current stable release
+* Always links to the release that has been tested

+### Bookmark this link for latest:<br>https://www.ladybug.tools/spider-gbxml-fixer/dev/

+* Always links to the version currently being worked on

-### Latest release with demo: [Sample test run]( https://www.ladybug.tools/spider-gbxml-fixer/#https://cdn.jsdelivr.net/gh/ladybug-tools/spider@master/gbxml-sample-files/bristol-clifton-downs-broken.xml )
+### Stable release with demo: [Sample test run]( https://www.ladybug.tools/spider-gbxml-fixer/#https://cdn.jsdelivr.net/gh/ladybug-tools/spider@master/gbxml-sample-files/bristol-clifton-downs-broken.xml )

 * Loads and checks a sample file from the [Spider gbXML sample files]( https://www.ladybug.tools/spider/#gbxml-sample-files/README.md ) folder